Nitish Kumar: Eighth term (2022–2024)

 On 9 August 2022, Kumar broke the alliance with the BJP and resigned as chief minister and revoked his party from the NDA, announcing that his party had rejoined the Mahagathbandhan, comprising RJD, INC, CPI and other independents, and would form a governing coalition.
 On 10 August he sworn in as the chief minister of the state for the eighth time in 22 years with Tejaswini as his deputy.
 Bihar caste-based survey 2023 started in his sixth term.

 During this term, in January – February 2023, Kumar initiated his Samadhan Yatra, an outreach campaign, through which he visited various localities of the thirty eight districts of the state of Bihar.
 The primary motive behind these visits was overseeing the status of various state government developmental schemes and expediting their implementation on ground.
 During these visits, he was accompanied by his deputy Tejaswi Yadav and occasionally his cabinet ministers, when required.

 On 8 November 2023, the Bihar Assembly adjourned amidst protests by the opposition BJP demanding the resignation of Chief Minister Nitish Kumar following his controversial remarks about women's education and population control.
-Kumar expressed regret for any offense his comments may have caused.
-Prime Minister Narendra Modi criticized Kumar, accusing him of having no shame and insulting women, without directly naming him.
-Kumar apologized, retracting his statements and reaffirming his support for women's education and empowerment.
+Kumar expressed regret for any offence his comments may have caused.
+Prime Minister Narendra Modi criticised Kumar, accusing him of having no shame and insulting women, without directly naming him.
+Kumar apologised, retracting his statements and reaffirming his support for women's education and empowerment.
 A complaint was also filed against Kumar for his remarks, with a hearing set for 25 November 2023.
-Meanwhile, women's organizations condemned the remarks, and the former Chief Minister of Bihar, Rabri Devi, defended Kumar, suggesting the comments were a slip of the tongue.
+Meanwhile, women's organisations condemned the remarks, and the former Chief Minister of Bihar, Rabri Devi, defended Kumar, suggesting the comments were a slip of the tongue.

 On 28 January 2024, Kumar resigned as chief minister and rejoined NDA.